dmitryb-dev/eventsystem/README.md

 #### Ordering ####

-You can guruntee, that some events won't be available, before other event has been handled:
+You can guaruntee, that some events won't be available, before other event has been handled:

 ```C
 OrderedEvent(EventA, 2, defaultGroup) {}